 4. Add insights to your scoops: even just a few sentences can help by adding more original content to your curated content and bringing context.
 A collection of curated content on digital marketing will have more chance to rank in search results for queries such as "best SEO resources for real estate" if most of the curated links are annotated with insights for real estate websites owners.

 5. Use tags: to add even more context to your topic page.

 2. Using Scoop.it topic pages for your website SEO:

-With Scoop.it Business or Scoop.it Content Director, you can host your Scoop.it pages on your own domain to boost your website search footprint and SEO.
+With Scoop.it Plus or Scoop.it Content Director, you can host your Scoop.it pages on your own domain to boost your website search footprint and SEO.
 By applying the above tips, your curated content will now not only be visible in search engine result pages but will direct visitors to your domain.